Anomalous Tau Neutrino Appearance from Light Mediators in Short-Baseline Neutrino Experiments

 where $\theta_{23}$ and $\Delta m^2_{23}$ are the atmospheric mixing angle and mass-squared splitting respectively, $L$ is the baseline length and $E$ is the neutrino energy.
 For typical baseline ($L\sim$ 0.5 km) and neutrino energy ($E\sim$ 2 GeV) realized in beam-based neutrino experiments, one can see from Eq.~\eqref{eq:prob} that the chance of observing any $\nu_\tau$-induced events in their near detectors is very small.
 Heavy meson (such as $D$, $D_s$) decays give $\nu_\tau$, but their production rates are negligible in these experiments.
 Therefore, the $\nu_\tau$ appearance at near detectors is {\it anomalous} in itself and is a ``smoking-gun'' signature of new physics.

 In contrast, there are many scenarios for BSM physics that could lead to $\nu_\tau$ in the final state.
 In the simplest extension, the existence of sterile neutrinos mixing with $\nu_\tau$ would alter the probability shown in Eq.~(\ref{eq:prob}), allowing for non-negligible $\nu_\tau$ detection rates at near detectors.
 However, non-conventional oscillation phenomena arising in these scenarios have been constrained by other existing experiments, either using atmospheric neutrinos such as Super-K~\cite{Super-Kamiokande:2014ndf}, IceCube~\cite{IceCube:2017ivd}, and ANTARES~\cite{ANTARES:2018rtf}, or using accelerator-produced neutrinos in far detectors of OPERA~\cite{OPERA:2019kzo}, MINOS~\cite{MINOS:2017cae}, T2K~\cite{T2K:2019efw}, and NO$\nu$A~\cite{NOvA:2021smv}.
-Therefore, the regions of sterile neutrino parameter space to be explored by upcoming beam-based neutrino experiments like DUNE would be limited~\cite{Coloma:2017ptb,DeGouvea:2019kea,Ghoshal:2019pab,Machado:2020yxl,MammenAbraham:2022xoc}.
+Therefore, the regions of sterile neutrino parameter space to be explored by upcoming beam-based neutrino experiments like DUNE would be limited~\cite{Coloma:2017ptb,DeGouvea:2019kea,Ghoshal:2019pab,Machado:2020yxl,Coloma:2021uhq,MammenAbraham:2022xoc}.

 In this Letter, we point out the novelty of light dark-sector scenarios allowing for an anomalous $\nu_\tau$ appearance at the near detectors of beam-based neutrino experiments, without modifying the neutrino sector.
-In particular, we discuss the $\nu_\tau$ detection prospects at the DUNE near detector~\cite{DUNE:2021tad} and ICARUS-NuMI~\cite{ICARUS:2023gpo} experiments in the context of $\nu_\tau$-philic mediators.
-From an experimental perspective, we address the need for $\nu_\tau$-optimized target-horn configurations, from which any new physics scenarios allowing for upscattering processes of new particles ($e.g.$, models of inelastic dark matter) may benefit.
+In particular, we discuss the $\nu_\tau$ detection prospects at the DUNE near detector~\cite{DUNE:2021tad} and ICARUS-NuMI~\cite{ICARUS:2023gpo} experiments in the context of $\nu_\tau$-philic mediators.\footnote{Similar-origin $\nu_\tau$ events can also arise in higher-energy accelerator experiments~\cite{Kling:2020iar, Batell:2021snh}.} From an experimental perspective, we address the need for $\nu_\tau$-optimized target-horn configurations, from which any new physics scenarios allowing for upscattering processes of new particles ($e.g.$, models of inelastic dark matter) may benefit.

-{\bf Proposal Outline.} The main idea is based upon the recent realization that the exotic three-body decays of charged mesons, such as $\pi^\pm$ and $K^\pm$, can be great sources of dark-sector particles in the beam-based neutrino experiments~\cite{Dutta:2021cip}.
+{\bf Proposal outline.} The main idea is based upon the recent realization that the exotic three-body decays of charged mesons, such as $\pi^\pm$ and $K^\pm$, can be great sources of dark-sector particles in the beam-based neutrino experiments~\cite{Dutta:2021cip}.
 We envision a situation where a new mediator, which can be either a (pseudo)scalar or a (massive) vector, is produced from the three-body decay of charged mesons and decays to a $\nu_\tau$ pair, {\it i.e.,}